<<guideline for harmonious living>>

 Do I try to live by the ‘Golden rule’ principle?

-as, “A soft answer turns away anger” (Prov 15:1).
-To those who display wrong emotions and bitterness towards us we extend forgiveness and blessing as Jesus did and taught in Scripture.
-It is going beyond duty to sacrifice (Mt 5:40-44; Lk 6:28-30; Rom 12:14; 1 Cor 4:12; 1 Pet 2:23, 3:9).
+display wrong emotions and bitterness towards us we extend forgiveness and blessing as Jesus did and taught in Scripture.
+It is going beyond duty to sacrifice, with Jesus even giving the radical command to love even one’s enemies (Mt 5:40-44; Lk 6:28-30; Rom 12:14; 1 Cor 4:12; 1 Pet 2:23, 3:9).
 It involves not returning ‘fire with fire’ but showing self-control and the love of Christ in reality.
 This does not negate but enhances correction, discipline and confrontation when it is needed because the motive is love and putting right any wrong incurred.

 This rule of conduct is an incentive to do good works for there is a high possibility that we will receive in like manner as we have given.
 The power of the sowing and reaping principle is often overlooked, yet “To those who show mercy, they will receive mercy…Forgive and you will be forgiven” in proportion to what you have done is the teaching of Scripture (Mt 5:7; Lk 6:37,38; Gal 6:7-10).
 Living by focusing on others and displaying the love of Christ should be a way of life.
 No one is self-contained, we need each other.